 If you’re outside when an earthquake hits, stay away from buildings, streetlights and electrical wires.
 Crouch down low and survey your surroundings to be sure you’re far from any crumbling walls or falling debris.
 While in a car, stop in a safe place away from trees and overpasses and cut the engine.
 Do not attempt to cross any roads, bridges or ramps that may have sustained damage.

-In the worst scenario, one who is caught under debris should cover their mouth with a cloth, and tap on something loudly to attract attention.
+In the worst scenario, if you're caught under debris, cover your mouth with a cloth, and tap on something loudly to attract attention.
 Shouting can lead to dangerous dust inhalation, so best to use other mains to alert rescuers unless there is no other choice.

 Earthquakes are often followed by secondary waves that are typically less violent in nature, but can do more damage – particularly to weakened structures.
 Stay away from buildings, streetlights or electric wires until the danger has passed.

 When it is safe for you to return home, be cautious when opening closet and cabinet doors to avoid tumbling objects.
 Be on the lookout for spilled chemicals or gas smells, and alert the gas company with any suspicion of a leak.
 If you hear a hissing noise, leave immediately as this can indicate a damaged line that can cause a possible explosion.
 Sparks, frayed wires or a smoky smell may be signs of a potential electrical fire.
 Turn off the main breaker in the fuse box and call an electrician before turning it back on.

 Got other ideas for an earthquake preparedness plan?
 Leave us a note in the comments below.